 The Axiom Foundation is tasked by the BPC with executing the release of reserve ndau into the market place according to ndau monetary policy.
-Currency float expands supply when necessary based on the S-curve and the Target Price schedule.
+Currency float expands supply when necessary based on the S-curve and the Next Issue Price schedule.

 At any given time, there are five defined ndau price points: